Posted December 10, 2019

 Workplace safety incidents can also lead to workers’ compensation claims and other legal issues that burden company resources and can further damage a company’s reputation.
 According to a report by the National Academy of Social Insurance, employers’ costs for workers’ compensation totaled $97.2 billion in 2017.
 As mentioned earlier, according to data from the National Safety Council, the average cost of all workers’ compensation claims in 2016 and 2017 was $40,051.

 Particularly large-scale incidents can have even more significant and long-lasting legal impacts.
-The 2010 Deepwater Horizon oil spill, which resulted in the deaths of 11 workers, 17 worker injuries and 4 million barrels of spilled oil, has cost BP approximately $70 billion, and the company, ten years later, is still paying claims.
+The 2010 Deepwater Horizon oil spill, which resulted in the deaths of 11 workers, 17 worker injuries, and 4 million barrels of spilled oil, has cost BP approximately $70 billion, and the company, ten years later, is still paying claims.

 The U.S. Chemical Safety and Hazard Investigation Board (CSB) has investigated more than 130 catastrophic chemical incidents, including the Deepwater Horizon incident.
 The CSB says in a report reviewing its investigations that it believes most of the incidents it has examined could have been prevented through improved safety practices.